 More recent research has brought new ideas to the table.
 “Primary” creativity that is unique to the individual and “secondary,” which begins when an audience is “in dialogue with” the creator.

 For secondary creativity, the outcome reaches an audience which, in turn, produces the secondary outcomes.
-This could be an interpretation or experience.
+This could be an interpretation or perhaps an experience.

-At this point, I shall leave the theory behind but you can see that there are a number of dialogues going on here which can continue for some time.
+At this point, I shall leave the theory behind but you can see that there are a number of dialogues going on here that can continue for some time.